Reading Time: 5 minutes

 Let’s get back to my experience in which the e-commerce store used smart triggers to retarget the users in the cart abandonment scenarios.

 In this case, we can divide the users into two segments – habitual spender and inactive buyer.
 A habitual spender such as my brother can be defined as the user who has made at least one purchase in the last 30 days.
 These users have a high probability of completing a purchase and could be targeted with a simple reminder.
-The inactive user such as me could be defined as the user who has not made a single purchase in the last 30 days.
+An inactive user such as me could be defined as the user who has not made a single purchase in the last 30 days.
 These are the inactive users who need some attractive incentive to make the purchase.

 Having a one-to-one conversation with your customers is essential not only to convert them but also to improve your ROI significantly.
 Segmentation helps in pushing the discounts to users judiciously.
 Rather than sending the same discount to everyone, you can frame the messaging as per the user motivations.
 While an inactive buyer needs a stronger push with an attractive discount, a habitual spender could be attracted by a timely reminder.
-Thus segmentation helps in improving the campaign ROI by increasing impact and decreasing the campaign cost.
+Thus customer segmentation helps in improving the campaign ROI by increasing impact and decreasing the campaign cost.

 For delivering impactful marketing campaigns, it is necessary to make the customer experience as exclusive as possible.
 An intelligent marketing automation suite can be your one-stop solution to achieve this feat.